What Scrap Metals Are Inside Computers?

 Gold

-This is the obvious metal that is desired when scrapping computers.
+Obviously, this is the most valuable metal found when scrapping computers.
 Whether it’s from the RAM boards, CPU chips, or the motherboard, gold is all over the inside of a computer.
-Many older computers will have more gold content inside of them compared to the more modern computers.
-Gold is such a high valued commodity that manufacturers have tried to find more ways to avoid using such an expensive metal.
+Many older computers will have more gold inside than the more modern ones.
+Gold is such a highly valued commodity that manufacturers have tried to find more ways to avoid using such an expensive metal.

-Older computers will have larger gold contacts on the boards and CPUs, in some instances there will even be pins of gold for contact points like for the RAM boards and the bottom of the CPU chips.
-Those are very valuable and are the reason why some scrap yard may have range pricing for CPU chips.
-In the newer computers there isn’t as much gold used so the contact points are smaller and thinner, so the gold value in the computer is much less.
-There are even some instances where computers are replacing gold contacts with less expensive copper.
+Older computers will have larger gold contacts on the boards and CPUs; sometimes, there will even be pins of gold for contact points like the RAM boards and the bottom of the CPU chips.
+Those are very valuable and are why some scrap yards may have range pricing for CPU chips.
+In the newer computers, there isn’t as much gold used, so the contact points are smaller and thinner, so the gold value in the computer is much less.
+There are even some instances where computers replace gold contacts with less expensive copper.

 Suggested Reading: Different Kinds of CPU Chips For Scrap